chuckstack/chuckstack.github.io/src-ls/tool-incus.md

 > We believe the single greatest benefit to Incus is the ability to use the same tool across many use cases deployed anywhere in the world.

+## Netbird

+Incus and [Netbird](./tool-netbird.md) have good synergy.
+Netbird gives you an easy to install and manage network overlay to connect all your Incus clusters around the world.

 ## Vocabulary

 This section defines important terms.
 The hope is to create better and more concise discussions below.